@Pause — Initiates read-only mode on the cluster.

 @Pause must be called through the admin port, not the standard client port.

-Although new stored procedure invocations received on the client port are rejected in admin mode, existing connections from client applications are not removed.
+Although write transactions on the client port are rejected in admin mode, existing connections from client applications are not removed.

 To return to normal database operation, you must call the system procedure @Resume on the admin port.